prisconapoli/mercury/README.md

 [event_model]: https://github.com/prisconapoli/mercury/blob/master/images/mail_model.jpg

-With this model, I've started to investigate what kind of components were required to perform a step.
+With this model, I've started to investigate what kind of components were required to perform these steps.
 - validation can be done in the RESTFul API
 - a dispatcher can choose the mail provider and retry in case of failures
 - a task queue will distribute the load, with the guarantee of built-in persistance